Burner Express Bus Travel Information

 Burner Express enters Black Rock City through the front Gate and has a dedicated lane that bypasses most traffic.

 Once processed at the Gate, buses continue to the BxB depot located at 6:15 and J street.
-At the BxB depot you can either make your own way to your camp or get a ride on a Burner Express BRC shuttle.
-The shuttles run from the BxB Depot and stop on E street at 3:00, 4:30, 6:00, 7:30, 9:00; and J street at 2:30, 3:45, 5:15, 7:15, 8:15, and 9:30.
+At the BxB depot you can either make your own way to your camp or get a ride on a Burner Express BRC tram.
+The trams run from the BxB Depot and stop on E street at 3:00, 4:30, 6:00, 7:30, 9:00; and J street at 2:30, 3:45, 5:15, 7:15, 8:15, and 9:30.
 You are responsible for making it the rest of the way to your campsite from these stops.

 Purchase water in advance.